[Major revision–posted 3/11/21 (replaces 2/21/17 edition)]

 Follow-up development procedures will also be standardized, although specific activities designed to improve performance may vary according to the individuals involved.
 These procedures are as follows:

 c.
-For any case in which the dean and the chairperson/coordinator deem that there has been a failure to improve performance to acceptable standards of competence within the allotted time, they will refer the matter to the PSVPAA.
+For any case in which the dean and the Chair deem that there has been a failure to improve performance to acceptable standards of competence within the allotted time, they will refer the matter to the PSVPAA.

 6. Referral Decisions